So many people tell me they’re going to write a book one day.

 - Think about how you’ll feel when you add ‘Author’ to your bio or your CV or your social media profiles.

-- Think about the new opportunities that could be waiting for you.
+- Think about the new opportunities waiting for you.

 And then start to free your book from your head with these simple foolproof steps!